 Option 1: Mayhul Nandha, studio manager and senior design, Brandt Kitchens

-Mayhul has created a stunning scheme, that includes side-by-side ovens, lots of floor to ceiling cabinets and an L-shaped island with banquette seating (told you they were super popular!).
+In the seventh of our kitchen layout ideas, Mayhul has created a stunning scheme that includes side-by-side ovens, lots of floor to ceiling cabinets and an L-shaped island with banquette seating (told you they were super popular!).

 Again, the hob has been placed on the island to make cooking sociable, while the shape of it means there’s plenty of worktop space.

-I love how the positions of the wine cabinet and TV area softens the entire into the space, making it feel a bit less kitchen-like.
+I love how the positions of the wine cabinet and TV area soften the entire space, making it feel a bit less kitchen-like.

 Option 2: Sarah Lowrie, designer, Ashley Jay Kitchens

-This beautiful design forms a U-shape using a peninsula, which opens the kitchen out into the room, while still separating it from the dining area.
+This beautiful design is the last of our kitchen layout ideas.
+It forms a U-shape using a peninsula, which opens the kitchen out into the room, while still separating it from the dining area.

 The design means that whoever is doing the cooking can still socialise with guests, but won’t get interrupted in their own zone.